rhagarty/techxchange-shared-cache-lab/README.md

 ### Summary

 This is the last section of this part of the lab, so you can stop the podman stats command running in the other terminal window at this point by hitting `control-c` in that window.
-You can also exit the workshop container by typing `exit` in all container terminal windows.
+You can also exit the workshop container by typing `exit` in the container terminal window.

 In this section, we initially found very poor results due to a fairly common mistake activating the shared cache technology in Semeru Runtimes that seemed to paint a very dim picture.
 But when we properly configured the shared classes cache and prepopulated the cache in the container build step, we saw dramatically better startup and memory use with Semeru Runtimes.
 When running with a single CPU core, we found that compared to using Semeru Runtimes, the Temurin JDK will consume 88% more memory (68MB versus 36MB) and will start 94% slower (1152ms versus 593ms).